Sleep and memory: Increases in sleep spindles

 Sleep spindles are short and intense bursts of neurons firing in sync, occurring in the thalamo-cortical networks.
 These peak late in the night and are defining characteristics of stage two sleep.
 Sleep spindles are thought to aid in information consolidation during sleep and have been shown to increase after training on a motor task.
+A recent meta-review of 53 studies concluded "there is no relationship between sleep spindles and memory, and thus it is unlikely that sleep spindles are indeed generally implicated in learning and plasticity".

 A study using 49 rats indicated the increase of sleep spindles during slow-wave sleep following learning.
 It gave evidence to the increase of spindle frequency during non-REM sleep following paired associate of motor-skill learning tasks.
 Using an EEG, sleep spindles were detected and shown to be present only during slow-wave sleep.
 Beginning with a preliminary study, rats underwent six hours of monitored sleep, after a period of learning.
 Results showed that during the first hour following learning, there was the most evident effect on learning-modulated sleep spindle density.
 However, this increase in spindle density was not dependent on the training condition.
 In other words, there was an increase in spindles regardless of how the rats were trained.
 EEG patterns showed a significant difference in the density of sleep spindles compared to the density of a control group of rats, who did not undergo any training before their sleep spindles were measured.
 This effect of increased spindle density only lasted for the first hour into sleep following training, and then disappeared within the second hour into sleep.